-1. Is the planning proposal a result of any strategic study or report?
+3.1.1 Is the planning proposal a result of any strategic study or report?

-The subject planning proposal was originally lodged with Council in October 2012 and at the time was not supported by any strategic study or report.
+The first draft of the planning proposal was originally lodged with Council in October 2012 and at the time was not supported by any strategic studies or report.

-In early 2014, a Discussion Paper was prepared by Council for the Camellia Precinct (bounded by James Ruse Drive, the Parramatta River, Duck River and the M4 motorway).
-The Discussion Paper was the direct result of stakeholder feedback on the precinct's strategic advantages, challenges and opportunities and was a significant milestone in developing a long term vision for Camellia.
+In early 2014, strategic planning of the area commenced by way of a Discussion Paper prepared by Council for the Camellia Precinct (bounded by James Ruse Drive, the Parramatta River, Duck River and the M4 motorway).
+The Discussion Paper was the direct result of stakeholder feedback on the precinct's strategic advantages, challenges and opportunities and represented a significant milestone in developing a long term vision for Camellia.

-The Discussion Paper includes a draft land use concept plan that suggests a future mixed use area in the north-western part of the precinct, centred on Camellia railway station (including the subject site).
-Typically, mixed use precincts are substantially developed for residential purposes together with some retail and commercial uses.
-Other parts of the precinct are likely to support a variety of employment land uses, including business, industrial, warehousing and logistics.
-A mixed use zoning for the subject site is broadly consistent with the draft land use concept plan within the Discussion Paper.
+The Discussion Paper included a draft land use concept plan which proposed a local centre by way of a mixed use area in the north-western part of the precinct, centred on Camellia railway station (inclusive of the subject site).
+Typically, mixed use precincts emerging from brownfield areas are substantially developed for residential purposes with some retail and commercial uses.
+Other parts of the precinct were proposed to support a variety of employment land uses, including business, industrial, warehousing and logistics.
+A mixed use zoning for the subject site is broadly consistent with the draft land use concept plan within this Discussion Paper.